actuallyrizzn/sanctum-web-client/README.md

 - **Real-time Chat**: Web widget with polling for responses
 - **Admin Monitoring**: Session management and statistics

+### 📋 Reference Implementation

+This project serves as a **reference implementation** for the PHP web chat bridge.
+The provided interface and UI are examples that can be customized or replaced entirely, as long as the API contract remains intact.

+**Key Points:**
+- **API Contract**: The REST API endpoints and data formats must remain unchanged
+- **UI Flexibility**: The web chat widget (`/web/chat.php`) and admin interface (`/web/admin.php`) can be completely redesigned
+- **Customization**: You can modify the frontend styling, layout, and user experience
+- **Integration**: Any custom UI must still communicate with the documented API endpoints
+- **Authentication**: API key and admin password requirements must be maintained

 ## 🏗️ Architecture

 ```